 “They’re firing from the artifact!”
-The lieutenant bellowed.
+Lieutenant Stephens bellowed.

-Behind rock cover he pulled out his binoculars to get a better look.
-Another blast hit behind their cover blasting splinters of rock over him and Eric.
+Behind his rocky cover Stephens peered through his binoculars.
+Another blast landed behind their cover, blasting splinters of rock over him and Eric.

 Jenson, still standing in the open, shouted, “Well, I suppose now is as good as time as any to return fire!”

-He pulled his massive heavy mass repeater from his back and armed it.
-Another shot from the artifact fell just a meter in front of him.
+He pulled his heavy mass repeater from his back.
+It whirled to life as he flipped it on.
+Another shot from the artifact dug through the rocky plateau a meter before him.

-Jenson raised an eyebrow and gazed up at the artifact.
+Jenson raised an eyebrow.
 “So, your plan is to play.
 I don’t play.”

 Then silence.
-Except for the wind through the valley and whirl of charged energy weapons, the ground was silent.
-No more attacks came.
+Except for the wind through the valley and whirl of Jensen’s weapon, the ground was silent.
+No more shots were fired.

 “Jenson!
 You fool!
 Get over here!”
 The lieutenant said in an enraged whisper.